openstack/kayobe/doc/source/configuration.rst

     workload hosts.
 ``internal_net_name``
     Name of the network used to expose the internal OpenStack API endpoints.
+``public_net_name``
+    Name of the network used to expose the public OpenStack API endpoints.
 ``external_net_name``
-    Name of the network used to expose the external OpenStack API endpoints and to provide external network access via Neutron.
+    Name of the network used to provide external network access via Neutron.
 ``storage_net_name``
     Name of the network used to carry storage data traffic.
 ``storage_mgmt_net_name``